Frequently Asked Questions/Field Care

 Q: Should I freeze my specimen straight away?

-• Yes, this is especially crucial in summer months.
-If it is impractical to freeze, e.g with large mammals or birds with long tails, the specimen should be kept in a suitable cool environment until it can be delivered.
+Yes, freezing is especially important in warmer months.
+If freezing is not immediately practical (e.g., with larger mammals or birds with long tails), ensure the specimen is kept in a cool environment until it can be delivered.

 Summary

-• Use bags that are big enough to avoid bending and breaking feathers
+• Use bags large enough to prevent bending or breaking feathers.